Broadband Map receives commissions from partners. Read details on the Transparency Page.

 Prioritization By Network

 After digging through legal disclosures, reading standards documentation, and running QCI tests on a bunch of plans, I have a model of how prioritization works on each major network.
-Below, I summarize each of those models and share the results of QCI and 5QI tests.
-Huge thanks to Reddit user Ethrem for partnering with Broadband Map to keeping the testing up to date.
+Those models and the findings of QCI/5QI tests are shared below.
+Huge thanks to Reddit user Ethrem for working with Broadband Map to keeping the testing up to date.

 AT&T's Network

-Most customers fall into one of three buckets:
+Most data use on AT&T's network falls into one of three buckets:

 T-Mobile's Network